 Proficiency rates for elementary schools in Unincorporated Clark County have decreased in both math and reading between 2018-19 (Pre-COVID) and 2021-22 (Post-COVID).
-Currently, 28.8% of students can complete mathematics at grade level and 38.6% are reading at grade level level six.
-An achievement gap is evident for Black students in both reading and mathematics, where the performance of Black students is significantly lower than the total population of students. xxxiii
+Currently, 28.8% of students can complete mathematics at grade level and 38.6% are reading at grade level evel evel and students in both reading and mathematics, where the performance of Black students is significantly lower than the total population of students. \\xxxii\\